gear6io/ranger/server/metadata/registry/regtypes/README.md

 # Registry Types (regtypes)

-This package contains the core type definitions for the Icebox metadata registry system, organized for clarity and maintainability.
+This package contains the core type definitions for the Ranger metadata registry system, organized for clarity and maintainability.

 ## 🏗️ **Package Overview**